KaderHA/VoxelEngine/README.md

-# MinecraftClone
+# Voxel engine
-This is a minecraft clone made with OpenGL and c++
+This is an attempt at making a voxel engine using OpenGL and c++